Topological classification of time-asymmetry in unitary quantum processes: Introduction

-We denote the set of diagonal $n\times n$ unitary matrices by $U(1)^n$.
 We call this action the $\Lambda$-action and we will completely determine when a unitary matrix $U$ can be taken to $U^\dagger$ or $U^T$ by this action.
 Our classification does not depend on the value of $t$ (unless $t=0$), and so we simply consider unitary matrices instead of unitary operators throughout the rest of this paper.

 \begin{defn} The \emph{support} of an $n\times n$ matrix $M$ is a digraph with $n$ vertices and an edge from vertex $i$ to vertex $j$ if $M_{ij}\ne0$.
 We denote it by $supp(M)$. \end{defn}